dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 ### Warning behavior

-Typically, feature switches come with support (via XML substitutions) for treating feature properties and feature guards as constants when publishing.
+Typically, feature switches come with support (via XML substitutions) for treating feature properties and feature guards as constants when publishing with ILLink/ILCompiler.
 These tools will eliminate guarded branches.
 This is useful as a code size optimization, and also as a way to prevent producing warnings for features that have attributes designed to produce warnings at callsites:

 ```csharp
 UseDynamicCode(); // warns